Emilie Johnson: 1924

 Emilie started the year by writing the story for her fifth FBO film, The Spirit of the USA, about World War I, released in May.
-She wrote both the story and the screenplay, saying Woodrow Wilson inspired it.
+She wrote the story and the screenplay, saying Woodrow Wilson inspired it.

 Emilie finished the year with her sixth film in this series,Life's Greatest Game, released in October.
 This story is about America's greatest pastime, baseball.
 The Black Sox Scandal inspired the movie section regarding throwing a World Series.
 The rest of the film features crooks, illicit affairs, the spectacular sinking of the Titanic, romance, and a middle-aged father uniting with his long-lost son.

 1925

 The seventh film in the FBO contract was The Last Edition, released in October.
 It tells the story of a family's fortunes, bound up in the dramas of a newspaper pressroom.
 Emilie wrote the script, their only production of the year.

 1926

 The year started with tragedy.
 Emilie's grandson was run over by a truck and killed in Los Angeles.
 Alfred Bernard Johnson was only five years old when he died in March 1926.
 He was Emilie's second oldest grandson.

 In March, Emory and Emilie Johnson released their last picture for FBO, The Non-Stop Flight.
 It tells the story of a sea captain who returns home from a long voyage and discovers that his wife and child have been kidnapped.
 He goes mad and becomes a smuggler.

 The same year, Emory and Emilie were working on a movie titled Happiness.
 Work had supposedly started in December 1925.
 Emory, Emilie, and the cast and crew had sailed for Sweden to film the movie.
 The fate of the movie remains unknown.

 FBO decided to let Emory and Emilie Johnson's contracts expire in April.
 No reason was published regarding the expirations.

 In June, Emory and his mother signed a new eight-picture deal with Universal.